-Health - CSAC recognizes the potential impacts of climate change on human health.
-As administrators of a variety of public health services and providers of health care services, California's counties have significant health, administrative and cost concerns related to a changing climate.
+CSAC recognizes the potential impacts of land uses, transportation, housing, and climate change on human health.
+As administrators of planning, public works, parks, and a variety of public health services and providers of health care services, California's counties have significant health, administrative and cost concerns related to our existing and future built environment and a changing climate.
+Lack of properly designed active transportation facilities have made it difficult and in some cases created barriers for pedestrians and bicyclists.
+Lack of walkability in many communities contributes to numerous chronic health related issues, particularly obesity which is an epidemic in this country.
 Heat-related illnesses, air pollution, wild fire, water pollution and supply issues, mental health impact and infectious disease all relate to the health and well-being of county residents, and to the range and cost of services provided by county governments.

-CSAC recognizes that there are direct human health benefits associated with mitigating greenhouse gas emissions, such as lowering rates of obesity, injuries, and asthma.
-Counties believe that prevention, planning, research and preparation are the keys to coping with the public health issues brought about by climate change, and that any public policy related to climate change and public health must take into account the existing roles and resources of county government.
+CSAC recognizes that there are direct human health benefits associated with improving our built environment and mitigating greenhouse gas emissions, such as lowering rates of obesity, injuries, and asthma.
+Counties believe that prevention, planning, research, education/training, and preparation are the keys to coping with the public health issues brought about by our built environment and climate change.
+Public policies related to land uses, public works, climate change and public health should be considered so as to work together to improve the public's health within the existing roles and resources of county government.

-- CSAC supports efforts to improve the public health and human services infrastructure to better prevent and cope with the health effects of climate change through leadership, planning and funding augmentations. - CSAC supports state funding for mandated local efforts to coordinate monitoring of heat-related illnesses and responses to heat emergencies. - CSAC supports efforts to improve emergency prediction, warning, and response systems and enhanced disease surveillance strategies.
+- 1) CSAC supports efforts to provide communities that are designed, built and maintained so as to promote health, safety and livability through leadership, education, and funding augmentations. - 2) CSAC supports efforts to improve the public health and human services infrastructure to better prevent and cope with the health effects of climate change through leadership, planning and funding augmentations. - 3) CSAC supports state funding for mandated local efforts to coordinate monitoring of heat-related illnesses and responses to heat emergencies. - 4) CSAC supports efforts to improve emergency prediction, warning, and response systems and enhanced disease surveillance strategies.